akhild555/computer_vision_projects/Image_Gradient_Blending/README.md

 - To generate two blended images, download the .m files and images, open MATLAB and run the following:
     - resultImg = seamlessCloningPoisson('1_source.jpg','1_background.jpg', imread('1_mask.png'), 300, 250)
-    - The function seamlessCloningPoisson takes in 5 inputs.
+    - The function seamlessCloningPoisson.m takes in 5 inputs.
 The first is the source image (what you want to blend into another image),       second is the background image, third is the mask, and finally the fourth and fifth are the X and Y pixel locations of where the           blending will happen.

 - In this particular example, I used a picture of "Ben on the Bench" as the background.
 The source image is a minnion.
 I also generated a mask image but this can be regenerated using the maskImage.m function if desired.